shi-rq/OverRIDE/README.md

 ## 🚀 Evaluation

-Adjust the config at `config/default.yaml` based on your device settings.
+Adjust the config file at `config/default.yaml` based on your device settings.

-Use the following scripts to conduct the corresponding experiments:
+Use the following scripts to conduct corresponding experiments:

 ```bash
 bash scripts/override.sh